Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Reserved-token discipline · control collisions · model-family binding

-The tokenizer is connected to runtime safety: embedded control-like strings, budget boundaries, reserved markers, and family binding are treated as operational issues, not afterthoughts.
+The tokenizer candidate layer is connected to runtime safety: embedded control-like strings, budget boundaries, reserved markers, and family binding are treated as operational review issues, not afterthoughts.

 Special-token pressureBinding safetyBudget integrity